bapaws/bapaws.github.io/one_color/terms.md

 One Color and its licensors exclusively own One Color, including all associated intellectual property rights.
 You acknowledge that One Color is protected by copyright, trademark, and other laws of Canada, the United States and other foreign countries.
 You agree not to remove, alter or obscure any copyright, trademark, service mark or other proprietary rights or notices incorporated in or accompanying One Color.

-One Color grants you a limited, non-exclusive, non-transferable license to view, copy, and display Color Capture solely in connection with your permitted use of One Color.
+One Color grants you a limited, non-exclusive, non-transferable license to view, copy, and display One Color solely in connection with your permitted use of One Color.

 General Prohibitions
 --------------------